AFLplusplus/AFLplusplus/README.md

    To use this set the following environment variable before compiling the
    target: `export AFL_LLVM_LAF_ALL=1`
    You can read more about this in [instrumentation/README.laf-intel.md](instrumentation/README.laf-intel.md)
- * A different technique (and usually a better than laf-intel) is to instrument the target so that any compare values in the target are sent to afl++ which then tries to put these values into the fuzzing data at different locations.
+ * A different technique (and usually a better one than laf-intel) is to instrument the target so that any compare values in the target are sent to afl++ which then tries to put these values into the fuzzing data at different locations.
 This technique is very fast and good - if the target does not